Manon Bresch: Biography

 Bresch attended the drama school Cours Florent in Paris for twelve years.
 She has Cameroonian ancestry and has visited there on vacation.
 Bresch made her film debut in 2012, with a small role in Les Papas du dimanche.

 Bresch began playing Yasmine, a close friend of Salomé, in the TV series Clem in 2015.
 In September 2015, Bresch was cast as Thérèse Marci, the adopted daughter of Thomas and Gabriel, in the soap opera Plus belle la vie.
 The actress who originally played the character, Tia Diagne, left to pursue other acting opportunities.
 In 2017, Bresch played Charlotte Castillon, a young jogger who is inexplicably murdered in plain sight, in the TV film Noir enigma.
 Bresch starred as Luisa, a student with abilities in voodoo, in the 2019 supernatural murder-mystery TV series Mortel.
 In 2020, she played Sirley, a troublesome student from French Guiana, in Maledetta primavera.

-In addition to French, Bresch speaks English and some Spanish.
+Bresch speaks French, English, and some Spanish.
 She practices judo, tennis, and contemporary dance.